ankitashrivastava291995/marvelous-daffodil-7963f/src/pages/blog/working-from-home.md

 title: BEST PRACTICES FOR CODING
 excerpt: >-
   Welcome to the wonderful world of software development.
 Prepare yourself for an exciting and thrilling journey filled with code, rules, and more code.
-And did I mention there are rules?
-If you are someone who is familiar with coding, then the concept of coding standards is nothing new to you.
 You may be a […]
 author: src/data/authors/jane-doe.yaml
 date: '2020-04-22'
 thumb_image: images/9_thumb.jpg